JanSharp/VRCLockstep/notes.md

 ## Initialization

-There's 2 parts to this:
+There's 2 parts to this, both can only be done at initialization - in other words it must all exist in the scene at build time and cannot be changed at runtime:

 - Definition of game states
-  - These can only be done at initialization, cannot be defined during runtime
 - Registration of Lockstep events
-  - These can both be registered during initialization as well as registered or deregistered at runtime

 Defining games states is done using an abstract class as a base class.
 Said abstract class will require you to implement a few methods and properties: